Table of Contents

 Here are the steps involved in the basic All-on-4 implant procedure (3):

 1. It all starts with the initial consultation with an expert dentist, who evaluates your jaw bone structure and density through a CBCT scan.
-If you are a suitable candidate for implants, the right treatment is planned and the new dental bridge is designed for you by taking your dental impressions and X-rays.
+If you are a suitable candidate for implants, the proper treatment is planned, and the new dental bridge is designed for you by taking your dental impressions and X-rays.

-2. On the scheduled day of surgical implantation, you will be sedated by administering local or general anesthesia and your mouth will be prepared for the implants.
-This basically involves the extraction of the rest of the failing teeth as well as the removal of infected and damaged tissue from the gums and jaws.
+2. On the scheduled day of surgical implantation, you will be sedated by administering local or general anesthesia, and your mouth will be prepared for the implants.
+This involves extracting the remaining failing teeth and the removal of infected and damaged tissue from the gums and jaws.

-3. Your mouth will be cleaned thoroughly prior to beginning the implantation process.
-Then, your dentist will drill 4 holes in your jaws (two at the front and one angulated at each side of the back) and insert the titanium screws into the jawbone.
+3. Your mouth will be cleaned thoroughly before the implantation process beginsThen; your dentist will drill four holes in your jaws (two at the front and one angulated at each side of the back) and insert the titanium screws into the jawbone.

-4. Once the implants are secured properly, your mouth will be cleaned once again focusing on the surgical sites.
+4. Once the implants are secured properly, your mouth will again be cleaned, focusing on the surgical sites.
 The dentist will also suture all the incisions made throughout the procedure with dissolvable stitches.

-5. The new teeth are fitted and adjusted either the same day or the next day.
-If your dentist creates a temporary overdenture, you may need it to be replaced after a few months.
+5. The new teeth are fitted and adjusted the same day or the next day.
+If your dentist creates a temporary overdenture, you may need it replaced after a few months.

 Procedural Time